pagesource/universal-react-v2/readme.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-18-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-An accelerator for generating frontend applications with Next.js and React.
+An accelerator for setting-up scalable frontend architecture with Next.js and React.

 This accelerator is a command line tool for generating SSR, SSG & Micro-App type of applications.
 This enables you to setup a working Micro Frontend or SPA development ecosystem with essential tooling for great dev experience and delivery quality.